yuenalaw/languageappreport/main.typ

 4. Listening exercises to improve pronunciation and speaking
 5. Interaction with native speakers

-While my app currently may not be able to achieve (5) Interaction with native speakers, further implementation of my app could include using chat bots such as Bing Chat or Chat-GPT to role-play as a language buddy.
+While my app currently may not be able to achieve (5), further implementation of my app could include using chat bots such as Bing Chat or Chat-GPT to role-play as a language buddy.

 #pagebreak()
 = Implementation (Backend)